ToposInstitute/RelationalThinking-Book/chp4-graph-relationships.md

 ## 4.4 The category of instances

-We're now ready to move up the last rung in our ladder of abstractions, from "blueprints" to "categories!"
+Now that we know what graph morphisms are, we're now ready to move up the last rung in our ladder of abstractions, from "blueprints" to "categories!"

 Let's revisit the graph morphism schema and look closely at an instance: